w3c/wot/plugfest/2017-burlingame/preparation.md

 (4) 201 Created<BR>

 ## A2.2 Lookup
-An application servient can lookup TDs registered the remote proxy servient with its URI.
-If the URI indicates the servient, it returns the list of the devices connected.
-If the URI specifies the devices registered on the proxy servient, it returns TD of it.
+An application servient can lookup TDs registered the remote proxy servient with its URL.
+If the URL indicates the servient, it returns the list of the devices connected.
+If the URL specifies the devices registered on the proxy servient, it returns TD of it.

 ![images](images/seq_lookup.png)